ABNIRML: Analyzing the Behavior of Neural IR Models

-In this work, we explore three strategies for designing pair tests.
+In this work, we explore three strategies for designing document pair probes.
 As discussed below, the strategies have different strengths and weaknesses.
-When used in concert, they allow our framework to characterize a wide variety of model behaviors.
-See Figure~\ref{fig:method} for an overview of the testing strategies.
+When used in concert, they allow us to characterize a wide variety of model behaviors.
+Figure~\ref{fig:method} provides an overview of the strategies.